 You will likely want to get your vehicle back after it has been repossessed, but there are a few different ways you can go about it.

 If you don’t have the money to buy it back, you can try and work out new payment terms with your lender.
-However, if you’re struggling financially, it’s a good idea to speak with a repossession lawyer in Columbus, Ohio.
-In some cases, you may discover that filing for chapter 13 bankruptcy is the best course of action.
+However, if you’re struggling financially, it’s a good idea to speak with a bankruptcy attorney.
+In some cases, you may discover that filing for Chapter 13 bankruptcy is the best course of action.
 It can allow you to regain possession of your vehicle while the terms of the loan are negotiated.

 What to do if you allow your car to be sold at auction